ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 - *lastname* may be a compound last name, e.g. "Chue Hong" or "Bernholdt-Musfeldt"
 - *firstname* may include multiple names or initials
-- *affiliations* is always an array, even if only one item
+- *affiliations*, *past-affiliations* are always arrays, even if only one item
-- *affiliations* can include markdown links
+- *affiliations*, *past-affiliations* can include markdown links
 - *pres-email* is so named because *email* seems to be predefined, even though I can't find any documentation of it

 ### Conventions

 - *presenter-id* should be *lastname*-*firstname*.
 If lastname is a compound, spaces and punctuation (usually hyphens) are stripped to make presenter-id.
-For firstname part of presenter-id, just take main part of the first name.
+Same for firstname component
 - file name should match presenter-id
 - *affiliations* should prefer full name of organization(s), not abbreviations (e.g., "Oak Ridge National Laboratory" rather than "ORNL"
 - content of a presenter object should be a short biographical sketch